Ogden Utah Temple

 The Ogden Utah Temple (formerly the Ogden Temple) is the sixteenth constructed and fourteenth operating temple of the Church of Jesus Christ of Latter-day Saints.
-Located in Ogden, Utah, it was originally built with a modern, single-spire design very similar to the Provo Utah Temple.
+Located in Ogden, Utah, it was originally built with a modern, single-spire design, similar to the Provo Utah Temple.
+The temples in Ogden and Provo were designed to be sister temples and are the only ones dedicated by church president Joseph Fielding Smith.
+The temple became the church’s fifth in Utah, and second along the Wasatch Front, dedicated almost 79 years after the Salt Lake Temple.
+It was the first to be dedicated in the state of Utah, as the previous ones were dedicated when Utah was still a territory.

+The temple’s original design was crafted by Emil B. Fetzer with a modern architectural style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on September 8, 1969, conducted by N. Eldon Tanner.
+The temple was dedicated by Smith in six sessions from January 18-20, 1972.
 During a renovation completed in 2014, the exterior and interior were extensively changed.
+The temple was rededicated on September 21, 2014, by Thomas S. Monson in three sessions.

 History

 The temples in Ogden and Provo were planned due to overcrowding in the Salt Lake, Manti, and Logan temples.
-The Ogden Temple serves more than 135,000 members.
-The intention to construct a temple in Ogden was announced by the church on August 24, 1967.
+The intent to construct a temple in Ogden was announced by the First Presidency on August 24, 1967.
+The Provo Temple was also announced that day, marking the first time in church history that two temples were announced on the same day.
+A groundbreaking ceremony, signifying the beginning of construction, was held on September 8, 1969, with Tanner presiding.
+Joseph Fielding Smith offered the dedicatory prayer, and Hugh B. Brown broke the ground.
 On September 7, 1970, a cornerstone-laying ceremony was held.

-The site for the temple was a 10 acre lot called Tabernacle Square that the church had owned since the area was settled.
-In 1921, church president Heber J. Grant inspected the site as a possible temple site, but decided the time was not right to build.
+The site was a 10 acre lot called Tabernacle Square that the church had owned since the area was settled.
+In 1921, church president Heber J. Grant inspected it as a possible temple site, but decided the time was not right to build.

-At the time of construction, the Ogden Temple differed from temples built previously by the church.
+At the time of construction, the Ogden Temple differed from those built previously.
 The original design was very contemporary and the lot chosen was in downtown Ogden, surrounded by businesses and offices.
-The temple in Ogden was the first built in Utah since the Salt Lake Temple was dedicated in 1893 and since Utah gained statehood in 1896.